Clicky Skip to Content

 By the way, if you’re interested in How To Preserve Green Onions, check out my article on that.

-Rolled oats are very filling thanks to their fiber and surprisingly high protein content (6 grams per cup of cooked oatmeal), making them a great choice for a long and filling breakfast.
 With their health benefits and long shelf life, they are an ideal everyday meal and an all-in-one emergency supply.
-Not all oatmeal is the same when it comes to shelf life, but when processed properly, they are a fantastic addition to your survival pantry.
+Not all oatmeal has the same shelf life, but when processed properly, they are a fantastic addition to your survival pantry.

-Industrially processed oats are steamed during processing, which increases their shelf life.
-Shelf life of rolled oats Like dried rice or pasta rolled, quick-rolled, or treated with steel oats, raw rolled oats typically have a shelf life of at least 12 months and up to 2 years if the package is left unopened or if stored in a laminated, industrially processed and processed form. unbaked in an airtight container (2).
-Typically, standard packaged oatmeal can last up to two years in the pantry if stored properly.
-Any oatmeal spoils if stored in the wrong conditions, but raw instant oats usually last no more than two years.
+Shelf life of rolled oats Like dried rice or pasta rolled, quick-rolled, or treated with steel oats, raw rolled oats typically have a shelf life of at least 12 months and up to 2 years if the package is left unopened or if stored in a laminated, industrially processed and processed form.

 Types of OatsShelf life of Oatmeal